 During our holidays, we may create new rituals, change the environment and enjoy life at a different pace.
 The disparity between who we are and how we feel during our time off can increase the higher the disconnection.
 What do we then need to shorten the gap?
 How can we bring back to our everyday living all the things we learnt during our time off?

 What can we learn from our holidays to have a more fulfilling life?

 If we could easily turn our lives into our dream ones, we would do so in the blink of an eye.
 Responsibilities around family, employment and housing are still there.
-Add issues around how privilege, power and oppression impact our ability and prospect to have the life we deserve, of course, we feel stuck and have post-holiday blues.
+Add issues around how privilege, power and oppression impact our ability and prospect to have the life we deserve.
+Of course, we feel stuck and have post-holiday blues.

 The following is a list of suggestions of actions you could implement from the things you learnt on your holidays.
-There is no right or wrong way to do them, nor there is an assumption that they would all work all the time.
+There is no right or wrong way to do them, nor is there an assumption that they would all work all the time.
 As our needs change, so do our coping strategies.